 Welcome to the FLASH center

-The Flash Center for Computational Science at the University of Chicago is the home of several cross-disciplinary computational research projects, and FLASH, a publicly available multiphysics multiscale simulation code with a wide international user base.
-Research projects include high-energy density physics and thermonuclear-powered supernovae.
+The Flash Center for Computational Science at the University of Chicago has been home to several cross-disciplinary computational research projects in its nearly 20-year existence.
+Anchoring our work is FLASH, a publicly available multiphysics multiscale simulation code with a wide international user base.
+Research projects include our High-energy Density Physics initiative which aims to continually improve upon the capabilities of the FLASH code, and our OMEGA and NIF laser experiments.

 NEWS -- FLASH CENTER EXPERIMENTS USING THE OMEGA LASER SYSTEMS